wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 > [AZURE.NOTE] As of 8/29/2014, Azure CLI cannot be used to associate a cluster with an Azure virtual network.

 Another option for provisioning an HDInsight cluster is the Azure CLI.
 Azure CLI is implemented in Node.js.
 It can be used on any platform that supports Node.js, including Windows, Mac and Linux.
-You can install the CLI from the following locations:

-- **Node.js SDK** - <a href="https://www.npmjs.com/package/azure-mgmt-hdinsight" target="_blank">https://www.npmjs.com/package/azure-mgmt-hdinsight</a>
-- **Azure CLI** - <a href="https://github.com/azure/azure-xplat-cli/archive/hdinsight-February-18-2015.tar.gz" target="_blank">https://github.com/azure/azure-xplat-cli/archive/hdinsight-February-18-2015.tar.gz</a>

-For a general guide on how to use Azure CLI, see [Azure CLI for Mac, Linux and Windows](/documentation/articles/xplat-cli-install).
+For a general guide on how to use Azure CLI, see [Azure CLI](/documentation/articles/xplat-cli-install/).

 Instructions below guide you on how to install Azure CLI on Linux and Windows, and then how to use the command line to provision a cluster.